jiangpf2022/academic_homepage/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
-<h2 style="color:red"> NOTE: THIS WEBSITE IS UNDER CONSTRUCTION, ALL OF THE INFORMATIONS ARE NOT ME UP TO NOW.</h2>
+<h2 style="color:red"> NOTE: THE WEBSITE IS UNDER CONSTRUCTION, ALL OF THE INFORMATIONS HERE MAY NOT APPROPRIATE RIGHT NOW.</h2>

-I am currently pursuing a B.S. in Computer Science at [ShanghaiTech University](https://www.shanghaitech.edu.cn), with a minor in Mathematics and Applied Mathematics.
+I am currently pursuing a Bacholer's degree in Computer Science at [ShanghaiTech University](https://www.shanghaitech.edu.cn), with a minor in Mathematics and Applied Mathematics.
 Since the fall of 2024, I have also been a concurrent international student at [UC Berkeley](https://www.berkeley.edu/), which has offered me a broader academic perspective and numerous opportunities for cross-disciplinary collaboration.

 I joined the Mobile Perception Lab at ShanghaiTech University since the spring of 2023, where I work under the guidance of Ph.D. student Hang Su and Prof. Laurent Kneip.
 My previous projects primarily focused on event-camera-based SLAM for real-time 3D environment understanding and robust motion tracking in dynamic scenarios.